 An academic year appointment begins two working days before the start of fall semester classes and ends on the date of spring commencement.
 Special compensation for faculty on nine-month appointments is limited to 25% of the individual’s academic year appointment salary per fiscal year.
-For the purposes of special compensation, faculty are limited to teaching no more than four (4) credit hours per semester not to exceed seven (7) credit hours in an academic year.
+For the purposes of special compensation, faculty are limited to teaching no more than four (4) credit hours per semester or winter term.
 Work justifying special compensation payments must be pre-approved by the individual's supervisor, director, department head dean, and the Provost or designee.
 The department head/director is responsible for determining that the proposed extra service does not interfere with the performance of the individual’s regular professional responsibilities and exceeds the faculty member’s regular professional obligations of teaching, scholarship, and service.
 Faculty who work part-time during the academic year may earn special compensation for intermittent, short-term work.
 Longer term work such as teaching an additional class should be accounted for through an increase in their appointment.

 Examples of justification of special compensation may include:

-Course development work and teaching supported by Continuing and Distance Education;
+- Course development work and teaching supported by Online and Distance Education;

-Grading of students enrolled in guided independent study courses through Continuing and Distance Education;
+- Grading of students enrolled in guided independent study courses through Online and Distance Education;

 2. Summer Appointments